ironcladlou/GoTools/README.md

 The easiest way to install GoTools is to use [Package Control](https://packagecontrol.io).
 Simply install Package Control, and then install the "GoTools" package using `Package Control: Install Package` from the command palette.

-If you want to install GoTools manually on Linux, use:
+If you want to install GoTools manually, download [the latest release](https://github.com/ironcladlou/GoTools/releases) and extract it to `~/.config/sublime-text-3/Packages/GoTools` on Linux, or `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/GoTools` on OSX.

-`git clone git@github.com:ironcladlou/GoTools.git ~/.config/sublime-text-3/Packages/GoTools`

-To install manually on OSX, use:

-`git clone git@github.com:ironcladlou/GoTools.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/GoTools`

 ### Configuring GoTools